Strength and Endurance Training

 Dudley & Djamil (1985) reported concurrent strength and endurance training in the same muscle does not inhibit cardiovascular improvement (VO2 max), however, it did reduce the ability to increase peak torque at fast velocities.
 Slow velocity contraction was unaffected.
 Similarly, a study by Kraemer et al. (1995) demonstrates that strength training does not impair endurance training adaptations, however, endurance training can inhibit speed and power development by decreasing the Type I muscle fibers.

 Santtila et al. (2009) studied military basic training of the Finnish Defense Forces.
-They concluded that the large amount of endurance-based military training interfered with the soldier's strength and power development.
+They concluded that a large amount of endurance-based military training interfered with the soldier's strength and power development.

 Deconditioned subjects may not experience an inhibitory effect when strength and endurance training is combined.
 Simultaneous strength and endurance training does not appear to negatively influence power, strength and aerobic fitness development in girls following a detraining period (Santos 2011) or sedentary college aged women (Volpe 1993).
 Hickson (1980) reported that concurrent strength and endurance training inhibited strength development only after the 8th week of training but did not affect the magnitude of increase in VO2max.